djfarly/gatsby-plugin-graphql-preview/README.md

    with fresh data queried on the client.
 3. Add a tiny UI to control how and when to re-query the data.

-It only works conjunction with `gatsby-source-graphql`.
+Only works conjunction with `gatsby-source-graphql`.

 ## Install